 Labor And Employment Law

-Statman, Harris & Eyrich, LLC advises businesses on various employment matters which can arise in the workplace.
+Statman Harris, LLCadvises businesses on various employment matters which can arise in the workplace.
 Our services include counseling and advice in human resources, sexual harassment law, employment policies and practices and employee handbooks.
 The firm has also represented businesses and individuals in litigating their employment claims.
-Finally, SH&E represents executives in negotiating and drafting executive, severance, stock options and 457(f) plans along with confidentiality, non-competition and consulting agreements.
+Finally, S&H represents executives in negotiating and drafting executive, severance, stock options and 457(f) plans along with confidentiality, non-competition and consulting agreements.

 Employers and Employees Both Need To Understand